 Vice President, Strategy & Operations

-Steve Zastrow is responsible for negotiating and managing joint ventures, corporate partnerships, and client relationships for the worldwide commercialization of GTS’s ultrasonic-imaging and therapeutic devices.
-Steve is also the lead executive charged with directing GTS’s external communications, financial management, and day-to-day business operations.
+Steve Zastrow is responsible for the worldwide commercialization of GTS’s Intense Therapeutic Ultrasound technologies.
+He serves as President of Actisound Limited, GTS’s commercial business unit in the United Kingdom, and is charged with managing GTS’s marketing and sales teams as well as negotiating joint ventures and corporate partnerships.
+Steve is also the lead executive responsible for GTS’s external communications, financial management, and day-to-day business operations.
 With more than 20 years of executive and consulting experience, Steve has advised many prominent organizations, throughout the United States, plan and execute transformational, strategic initiatives.
 Prior to his work in the private sector, Steve served as the Mayor’s Chief of Staff for the City of Tempe, Arizona.
 He has a Bachelor of Arts from the University of Arizona and a Masters in Public Administration from the University of Southern California.
 Steve is a member of the Leadership Circle at Phoenix Children Hospital, and serves on the International Advisory Counsel of the American Society for Laser Medicine and Surgery (ASLMS).
 He also represents GTS in the corporate community through organizations such as the Arizona Technology Council, AZBio, and the Greater Phoenix Economic Council.

 Director, Clinical Support